VRL Group

-VRL Group is one of the large logistics and transport companies in India (incl.4360 vehicles, comprising 419 tourist buses and 3941 transport goods vehicles).
-Limca Book of Records, mentioned it as the single largest fleet owner of commercial vehicles in the country's private sector.
+VRL Group is one of the largest logistics and transport companies in India (incl.4360 vehicles, comprising 419 tourist buses and 3941 transport goods vehicles).
+The Limca Book of Records, states it is the single largest fleet owner of commercial vehicles in the country's private sector.

 VRL's Vijayavani is credited with having the largest newspaper circulation in Karnataka.

 History

 VRL Group was founded by Vijay Sankeshwar in 1976 at Gadag, Karnataka, India.
-His family had a publication house, which later became a part of VRL Group.
+His family had a publication house, which later became a part of the VRL Group.

 Headquarters and offices

 VRL is headquartered in Hubballi, Karnataka and has 931 branches, 40 hubs and transport yards across the country.
-The headquarters has effluent treatment plant (capacity:175 thousand liters), rainwater harvesting plant, petrol bunk (allotted by Indian Oil Corporation), and a garage service complex, where VRL’s trucks passes through in the fleet, once in every two weeks.
+The headquarters has an effluent treatment plant (capacity:175 thousand liters), a rainwater harvesting plant, a petrol bunk (allotted by Indian Oil Corporation), and a garage service complex, where VRL’s trucks pass through once in every two weeks.

 Services

 Cargo and Courier

-A subsidiary of VRL Group, VRL General Cargo started its business service as transportation between Hubballi and Gadag, and later has spread across Bengaluru and Belagavi.
-It has extended into courier services and express cargo, which are now operative in 23 states, handling over 216 million cargos/year, being one of the large networks in the country.
-Its courier services are operative for parcels ranging from small to large size.
+A subsidiary of VRL Group, VRL General Cargo started its business service with transportation between Hubballi and Gadag, and later spread across to Bengaluru and Belagavi.
+It has extended into courier services and express cargo, which are now operative in 23 states, handling over 216 million pieces of cargo/year, being one of the largest networks in the country.
+Its courier services are in operation for parcels ranging from small to large size.

 Travel

 VRL's public tour business is operated by its division Vijayanand Travels.
-With having more than 80 branches, and operated by 1000+ agents, it is the largest in tour business services in Karnataka and Maharashtra.
-It owns 1550 buses (incl.
+With more than 80 branches and operated by 1000+ agents, it is the largest in tour business services in Karnataka and Maharashtra.
+It owns 1,550 buses (incl.
 742 Volvo buses of 9400 XL and 9400PX multi-axle models), covering six states, moving across 350 routes in the country.